How Capital B’s bold branding reinforces its commitment to telling Black stories

 Founded by Lauren Williams, former editor-in-chief of Vox, and Akoto Ofori-Atta, former managing editor of nonprofit news site The Trace, Capital B seeks to fill a news gap at a time when “misinformation and disinformation are rising,” as Williams recently told The Verge.
 As a result, many Black communities have lost trust in traditional media.

-The brand identity was designed by creative agency Matter Unlimited, with the goal of inspiring trust among Black communities.
+The brand identity was designed by strategic and creative consultancy Matter Unlimited, with the goal of inspiring trust among Black communities.
 One of the most visible elements of the proposal is the company’s logo, which spells out Capital B in a bold, sans serif font.
 This sets it apart from other Black-centered news sites, like The Root, whose serif-font wordmark is more old-fashioned and reminiscent of the past.
 “We wanted something that was punchy and heavy that stood out,” says Frank William Miller Jr., design director at Matter Unlimited.

 The wordmark is defined by a hefty, stretched-out B that gives the title an undeniable presence.
 “I wanted an on-the-nose statement,” Miller says.
 “It taps into the idea of taking space.”
 The wide B makes a bold statement about the place Black people hold in the world, but it’s also a playful element that can become a stamp on a business card, a stand-alone logo on social media, or even a sandbox for marketing within the letter’s enlarged voids.